Importing Scan Results

 AppSpider

-Software Risk Manager accepts the VulnerabilitiesSummary.xml
+Software Risk Manager accepts the VulnerabilitiesSummary.xml file

 from AppSpider.
 This file is output as part of the report generation process within